 “We pride ourselves for using the freshest ingredients, grown as close to home as possible.” – Caitlyn Murphy, Canadian Rocky Mountain Resorts

 Their goal is to control the quality of their product from conception to consumer.
-CRMR promises a unique dining experience at any of their restaurants, offering local produce, meats and wines at Sleeping Buffalo Dining Room in Banff, the Mount Burgess Dining Room at Emerald Lake Lodge, and the Mount Fairview Dining Room at Deer Lodge in Lake Louise.
+CRMR promises a unique dining experience at any of their restaurants, offering local produce, meats and wines at The Prow in Banff, the Mount Burgess Dining Room at Emerald Lake Lodge, and the Mount Fairview Dining Room at Deer Lodge in Lake Louise.